margni/note/README.md

 Designed to be extremely minimal.
 Design and layout component architecture inspired by Material Design.

-CSS uses native variables rather than SASS and is also constructed using css modules for componentized CSS rather than something like BEM.
+CSS modules for componentized CSS rather than something like BEM.
+Avoided SASS/CSS-in-JS type solutions just for the sake of simplicity.

 Uses iconography to make the application largely language agnostic for sighted users (Better accessibility is on the roadmap).

 ### Technical

-Some technical aspects may not be appropriate for real-world applications; not using 3rd party libraries and generally trying to keep things as simple as possible.
+Designed for experimenting with PWA concepts and Firebase, some technical aspects may not be appropriate for real-world applications; Some hacky experimental code, poor test coverage, not using 3rd party libraries and generally trying to keep things more simple than one otherwise would.

 ## ToDo